manvillarim/GasOptimization_Catalog/examples/limit-modifiers.md

-# 21. Limit number of modifiers
+# 20. Limit Number of Modifiers

-This transformation reduces the use of modifiers by consolidating their logic into functions or combining multiple modifiers into single ones.
-Each modifier adds computational overhead and increases the function call stack depth, so minimizing their use can lead to gas savings.
+This transformation reduces the number of modifiers by consolidating their logic into fewer modifiers or helper functions.
+Each modifier adds overhead to function calls by expanding the bytecode and increasing the call depth.
+Combining related checks or using internal validation functions can reduce this overhead while maintaining code security.

 ## Example

-### Multiple Modifiers
+### Original (Multiple Modifiers)
 ```solidity
 contract MultipleModifiers {
     address public owner;